 - Consumer and enterprise mobile preferences and behaviors

-- The impact of wireless displacement on fixed broadband as well as the role of Wi-Fi as an offload option from cellular services
+- The impact of fixed wireless access displacement on fixed broadband and the role of Wi-Fi as a cellular offload option

 - Competitive Analysis of Tier 1 Mobile Operators